coagulant/copydog/docs/index.rst

 Redmine        Trello      Comment
 ============   ==========  =========
 subject        name
 description    desc        Text is converted with `pandoc`_, if available.
-See :ref:`markup-conversion` assigned_to    idMembers   Redmine doesn't support multiple assignees, the first one is taken. status_id      idList      Copydog maps each status to list by name project_id     board_id    One board is synced with one project only due_date       due
+See :ref:`markup-conversion`. assigned_to    idMembers   Redmine doesn't support multiple assignees, the first one is taken. status_id      idList      Copydog maps each status to list by name. project_id     board_id    One board is synced with one project only. due_date       due
 ============   ==========  =========